 She Became a Kingdom examines the relationship of the female body to the space she inhabits.
-Hers is a kingdom of one, a fantasy world based on scrambled signifiers from an American stew of old westerns, Seventies cop shows, and cartoon reruns.
+Hers is a kingdom of one, a world built on scrambled signifiers from an American stew of old cultural references.
 With a house construction site as a stage set, our character rehearses themes of power and powerlessness, sexuality and gender performance, and an exuberant liberation from the restrictions of her every-day world.
 The female body bangs against the emerging structure of the house in ways that are surreal, erotic, painful and mundane.
 She is claiming a sphere for herself within and against the masculinity of the built environment.

 Mad Habitat begins with a woman alone in a home, free from domestic expectation.
 Against this backdrop she explores her environment anew, in a performance of everyday rituals that is both playful and precarious.
 The ironing board becomes a set of wings, the tub a tightrope, the wallpaper a confidant, scrambling the function of everyday objects.
 These endeavors at first appear to be amusing but are permeated by a growing sense of futility.

 In Human Woman, the performance continues outside.
 We created a scaffolding for the female body as a way of making visible the constraints imposed on women which remain omnipresent but unseen.
 The braces are neither supportive nor protective, but instead reflect the instability of her position in the world.